-A useful blog by Marla Spivack of the Center for Global Development and the global RISE (Research on Improving Systems of Education) programme reviews the new econometric measures–which were used by Gabrielle Wills, Debra Shepherd and Janeli Kotze to assess the impact of governance systems on learning outcomes in chapter 6 of the recent book, The Politics and Governance of Basic Education: A tale of two South African provinces (Oxford U Press, 2018).
+A useful blog by Marla Spivack of the Center for Global Development and the global RISE (Research on Improving Systems of Education) programme reviews the new econometric measures–which were used by Gabrielle Wills, Debra Shepherd and Janeli Kotze to assess the impact of governance systems on learning outcomes in chapter 6 of the recent book, The Politics and Governance of Basic Education: A tale of two South African provinces (Oxford University Press, 2018).
 A broader goal of the 2018 book (with which I was centrally involved) was to anchor specific empirical findings within a comprehensive, multilevel (national, provincial and school) analysis of how politics, institutions and governance interact.

 The multi-level research points to three ways to move from general recognition of the role of governance towards better education sector practice.
 First (and of particular relevance to the work of many economists and educationalists in the sector):

 - Move beyond a narrowly technocratic pre-occupation with education ‘production functions’—with exploring in a narrowly economistic way how specific inputs influence learning outcomes.